Frequently Asked Questions

 How is Seattle Promise funded?

 For 2018-19 Seattle Promise is jointly funded by the city of Seattle and Seattle Colleges.
 The city of Seattle is using both general funds and revenue from the Sweetened Beverage Tax to support the program.

-Beyond 2018-19, the funding structure for the program will include funding through the city of Seattle’s education levy for the seven years of the levy and from private and public partnerships.
+Beyond 2018-19, the funding structure for the program will include funding through the city of Seattle’s education levy for the seven years of the levy and from private and public partnerships through the Seattle Colleges Foundation.

 Who is eligible for Seattle Promise?

-Going forward, students at ALL Seattle Public High Schools’ in the graduating class of 2020 will be eligible for the Seattle Promise.
+Students at all Seattle public high schools’ in the graduating class of 2020 are eligible for Seattle Promise.
 They will begin their studies at the college of their choice (North Seattle College, Seattle Central College or South Seattle College) in fall 2020.

 Will students be able to go to any of the three Seattle Colleges?